Performance Marketing Brands

 Struxicon will revolutionize the way businesses outsource and manage construction projects.
 Founded in May 1999, Struxicon is the first Internet company combining real-time sub-contract bidding, materials and equipment (M&E) bidding, comprehensive project management capabilities, and an unparalleled range of content for construction businesses.
 Built on the Internet-based project bidding and management platform of Ultimate Vertical TM, Struxicon offers a unique business-to-business solution that enables management of the entire construction process from planning to closeout.
 The primary objective of Struxicon is to increase business opportunities for construction related businesses and create efficiencies in their project outsourcing and management processes.
 Struxicon's technical and Web development team includes the industry's top engineers, designers and programmers from Tanning Technologies.
 Their web-based platform is built with proven technology from Oracle, Microsoft and Sun, to provide a reliable, scalable and secure environment for B2B commerce online.
 Struxicon provides construction professionals with a comprehensive, reliable and seamless web platform that brings efficiencies to every aspect of their bidding and management operations.
 As a clear one-stop alternative, Struxicon will revolutionize the way construction professionals conduct their business.

-Veridiem Inc is an enterprise software company based in Maynard, Massachusetts, specializing in marketing resource management software.
-The company provides a range of marketing analysis, operational, and optimization applications tailored for industries such as automotive, consumer packaged goods, and financial services.
-In addition to its software solutions, Veridiem offers implementation, professional, training, and support services to ensure effective utilization of its products.
+Veridiem Inc is an enterprise software company based in Maynard, Massachusetts, specializing in marketing resource management solutions.
+The company provides a comprehensive suite of applications focused on marketing analysis, operational efficiency, and optimization tailored for the automotive, consumer packaged goods, and financial industries.
+In addition to its software offerings, Veridiem also delivers implementation, professional, training, and support services to ensure effective utilization of its solutions.

 Homes.com